The black-necked swan is scientifically named Cygnus, meaning swan, and melancoryphus, meaning black pigment.

 The young ones of the black-necked swan are called cygnets or flappers.
 The swan attains sexual maturity two years after birth.

-The pens (female swan) can lay up to 4-6 eggs at a time and the incubation period lasts within 34-36 days.
+The pens (female swan) can lay up to 4-6 eggs at a time, and the incubation period lasts 34-36 days.

-They give birth to their offsprings on a nest bedded with vegetation.
-They attain independence when they reach the tender age bracket of 8 – 14 months.
+They give birth to their offspring on a nest bedded with vegetation.
+They attain independence when they reach the age bracket of 8 – 14 months.

 The swans are monogamous in their mating, meaning they mate with one partner for life.
-Each pair of swans court each other by facing each other with shaking wings and nodding their heads.
+Each pair of swans court each other by facing each other with shaking wings and nodding.

 Conservation